kaivamannam/cs1302-calc/README.md

   the interface correctly, then you should pass the associated test cases.
 A spot check will be performed by the grader to make sure that you actually impement the methods using recursion and not some other method.
 If you do not use recursion, then all test case points are forfeit.
+Each method may depend on other implemented methods.
+Please note that this may have a cascading effect on the test cases for each method.
+No special consideration will be made concerning double jeopardy and test cases.
+Methods will be tested as they are provided upon submission.

 * **(20 points) `cs1302.calc.IterativeMathOps`**: Implement the `cs1302.calc.MathOps`
   interface with this class.
 Each of the eight (8) methods from the interface should